sarahnator/matlabmischief/audioProcessing/reverse/soundprocessing.md

 # sound processing in matlab

+## bg
 sound = wave of air particles
 - not a sine wave (transverse wave) but a longitudinal wave (sound travels through air and compresses out eardrums)
 - sound in processing is a transverse wave when in reality it is a longitudinal wave
 - sound data stored in an array of samples
-- - sampling = discretization of data points along x-axis(time) or y-axis
+    - sampling = discretization of data points along x-axis(time) or y-axis
-- - - stored in 32 / 64 bit so you can't have a super precise value but it's impreceptible
+    - stored in 32 / 64 bit so you can't have a super precise value but it's impreceptible

-# .wav
+## .wav
 - raw digital sound data quantized into an array
 - func wavread is  deprecated
 - size(wavdata) returns {numsamples     numchannels}

-# channels
+## channels
 - recording in stereo : 2 channels
     - size(d) =  8500 <span style="background-color: #FFFF00">2</span>

-# play back
+## play back
 ```matlab
 sampling rate = fs, data = d
 [d, fs] = waveread('nameofwav.wav')